 Seven years after the initial push by Councilman William K. Greenlee, Philadelphia finally joined the coalition of 16 cities and three states which have similar laws in its books.
 Mayor Nutter previously vetoed similar bills in 2011 and 2013, citing concerns about the economic recession.
 Passage of the law makes Philadelphia the 17th city in the US to mandate paid sick leave, and it is the second largest city in the country after New York City to do so.
 During his recent State of the Union address, President Obama called on Congress to pass federal-sick leave legislation.

-In order to promote change and action in the state level, the President has proposed $2.2 billion in new funds in the 2016 budget to encourage states to adopt their own paid leave programs.
-In New Jersey, a bill that would require paid sick time for all employees, including part-timers, was advanced by state legislators in December.
-In its current form, the NJ bill would require employers with fewer than 10 employees to offer at least 40 hours of sick time per year, while businesses with more than 10 employees would have to offer at least 72 hours of paid sick time per year.
+In New Jersey, a number of Municipalities have enacted similar laws, and a bill is currently pending in the state Assembly that would expand the initiative state wide.
+In its current form, the N.J. bill would require employers with fewer than 10 employees to offer at least 40 hours of sick time per year, while businesses with more than 10 employees would have to offer at least 72 hours of paid sick time per year.

-For questions related to this legislation or compliance with local paid sick time laws, please contact Dina M. Mastellone, Esq., Director of the Human Resource Practices Group and Counsel in the Employment Law & Litigation Group, at firstname.lastname@example.org, or Eileen Fitzgerald Addison, Esq., Associate in the Human Resource Practices Group, at email@example.com.
+For questions related to Philadelphia’s paid sick time ordinance, or compliance with your local paid sick leave laws, please contact Dina M. Mastellone, Esq., Director of the Human Resource Practices Group and Counsel in the Employment Law & Litigation Group, at firstname.lastname@example.org, or Eileen Fitzgerald Addison, Esq., Associate in the Human Resource Practices Group, at email@example.com.